• /

 To set permanent data storage on Kubernetes, the user has two options:

 1. Provide an existing PersistentVolumeClaim (PVC) for an existing PersistentVolume (PV), setting the synthetics.persistence.existingClaimName configuration value.
+Example:

 helm install ... --set synthetics.persistence.existingClaimName=sjm-claim ...

-1. Provide an existing PersistentVolume (PV) name, setting the synthetics.persistence.existingVolumeName configuration value.
+2. Provide an existing PersistentVolume (PV) name, setting the synthetics.persistence.existingVolumeName configuration value.
 Helm will generate a PVC for the user.
+The user may optionally set the following values as well:

-• synthetics.persistence.storageClass: the storage class of the existing PV.
+• synthetics.persistence.storageClass: The storage class of the existing PV.
 If not provided, Kubernetes will use the default storage class.

-• synthetics.persistence.size: the size for the claim.
+• synthetics.persistence.size: The size for the claim.
 If not set, the default is currently 2Gi.

 helm install ... --set synthetics.persistence.existingVolumeName=sjm-volume --set synthetics.persistence.storageClass=standard ...